Example use

 - $50 again with Merchant A ($2.50 bonus; $1.25 billed to merchant)

-At this point the customer has $8.25 in their wallet.
-They check their map and see that their rewards are valid at a new used bookstore they have been wanting to try (Merchant D).
+After those 4 purchases the customer has $8.25 in their wallet.
+They check The Plaza and see that their rewards are valid at a new used bookstore they have been wanting to try (Merchant D; who happens to be within the 5 mile radius of stores A, B, C).

-They buy a used book for $6.00 and elects to use their FencyCoins.
-We verify the transaction with the merchant, deducting $6.00 from the customer balance (they'll have $2.25 remaining).
+They buy a used book for $6.00 and tells the cashier they wish to use FencyPay rewards.
+We verify the transaction with the merchant (you do this in the merchant dashboard), deducting $6.00 from the customer balance (they'll have $2.25 remaining).
 We'll add the $6.00 to the merchant's wallet and bill them $3.00

-At that point the $6.00 in Merchant D's have been full paid for by the 4 merchants and are fully funded on the network.
+At that point the $6.00 in Merchant D's wallet have been fully paid for by the 4 merchants and are considered "funded" on the network.
 If the customer returns to Merchant D and spends $12.00 on another book, they will earn 60 cents as a bonus and we pull that from Merchant D's wallet AT NO COST and transfer it to the customer.
 Those rewards will live on in the system and move around from merchant to merchant with NO FURTHER TRANSACTION FEES.

-If Merchant D needs cash and wants to turn in $50 in rewards they have redeemed we will transfer the funds to their bank account minus a 6.5% fee (they'll get $46.75).
+If Merchant D needs cash later and requests to turn in $50 of rewards they have redeemed, we will transfer the funds to their bank account minus a 6.5% fee (they'll get $46.75).
 Those coins will be removed from circulation and destroyed.
-More coins will be created again when consumers make purchases and the cycle repeats itself.
+More coins will be created again when consumers make purchases when the merchant wallet balance is too low and the cycle repeats itself.

-The best scenario is that merchants keep as many FencyCoins in the system as possible to move around the economy with NO TRANSACTION FEES.
+The best scenario is that merchants keep FencyCoins in the system to move around the economy with NO TRANSACTION FEES.
+We place limits on how much and how often merchants can destroy rewards to maintain the viability of the platform and to prevent fraud or abuse.

 Are you on board!?!?